AIDAluna: Operational history

 During the COVID-19 pandemic, AIDA Cruises suspended all cruises in March 2020, only resuming operations after clearance from local governments.
 The ship was the seventh and last of the AIDA cruises fleet to resume operations, sailing in September 2021.
 During the Winter season of 2024–2025, AIDAluna serviced the Caribbean, departing from Martinique and visiting the Caribbean islands, Mexico, Central America and a single stop in Colombia at Santa Marta.
 In October 2025, the ship entered dry dock to undergo the "Evolution" refit, in which the ship will get new features and an interior overhaul.
-The vessel is expected to return to service in early December 2025.
+The vessel returned to service in December 2025.